mommy003/MSML/README.md

 # MSML
-The MSML package can indentify best performing model using all the available features.
-This package requires ree sets of data (e.g. training, validation and test dataset) having equal no of columns.
-In the evaluation process, we employed a modified version of recursive feature elimination (RFE) algorithm to identify best model, a widely adopted feature selection technique in the context of machine learning and data analysis.
+The MSML package has the capability to identify the best-performing model using all available features.
+To utilize this package, three sets of data—training, validation, and test datasets—are required, each having an equal number of columns.
+During the evaluation process, we applied a modified version of the recursive feature elimination (RFE) algorithm.
+RFE is a widely adopted feature selection technique in the context of machine learning and data analysis.

 # INSTALLATION
 To use MSML: